drpicox/david-rodenas.com/_notes/angularjs.md

 and create the best presentation for each part and component.
 And at the same time programmers can write and test their code effectively without worry about nothing else but code.
-AngularJS creates automatically a bidirectial bridge between both parts.
+AngularJS creates automatically a bidirectional bridge between both parts.

 AngularJS is designed to be modular,